RKIzmailov/diabetes-classification/README.md

 ![alt text](pictures/header.jpg)

+## Problem Description
+The goal of this project is to develop a machine learning model that predicts whether a patient has diabetes based on several health metrics such as glucose level, blood pressure, BMI, age, etc. This problem is significant in healthcare, as early detection of diabetes can improve patient outcomes.

+This is an educational project.
+It is not intended for practical use.

 ## Project Overview
 This project is part of the MLZoomcamp course provided by DataTalkClub.
 It implements a machine learning model for diabetes prediction using various classification algorithms, with XGBoost being the final chosen model due to its superior performance.

+Evaluation criterias:
+- Problem description: 2
+- EDA: 2
+- Model training: 3
+- Exporting notebook to script: 1
+- Model deployment: 1
+- Reproducibility: 1
+- Dependency and environment management: 2
+- Containerization: 2
+- Cloud deployment: 0

 ## Table of Contents
 - [Data](#data)